AlexvZyl/NativeFramework/README.md

 #### Alex
 * ⬜ Mouse events are handled by making the GraphicsHandler object global.
 Find another way.
 * ⬜ OpenGL has a offset that cannot be removed (can be seen in AutoCAD).
 Find a way to fix this.
-* ⬜ Unbinding is not necessary and costs performance, but helpful for debugging.
-Write code so that it unbinds in debug mode but does not do it in release mode.
 * ⬜ Combine basic, textured and text rendering (VAO's and shaders) to reduce draw calls and shader switching.
 * ⬜ Currently using an older version of the ImGUI docking banch, because they implemented an OpenGL loader that conflicts with GLAD.
 Find out why this is a problem and fix.
 * ⬜ Error handler uses deprecated OpenGL functions that causes problems on GPU's that does not have good compatibility.
 Replace with another handler (glDebugMessageCallback?).